dermaaarkus/MyMovies/README.md

 The app lets you search information about movies and store your favorites.

 ## Credits
-It was created during a SwiftUI and CoreData Workshop lead by [Paul Hudson](https://twitter.com/twostraws) from [Hacking with Swift](https://www.hackingwithswift.com).
+It was created during a SwiftUI and CoreData Workshop in Mai 2021 lead by [Paul Hudson](https://twitter.com/twostraws) from [Hacking with Swift](https://www.hackingwithswift.com).

 The data are provided by [The Movie Database](https://www.themoviedb.org/).